 Paraprofessionals also provide extra support during a teacher’s instruction, so that the special education student can participate in the general education lesson.
 Although paraprofessionals mostly work with students who receive special education and related services or have a 504 plan, general education students may also work with the classroom paraprofessional.

 Paraprofessionals often work with children who have challenging behaviors.
 If your child has a behavior intervention plan (BIP), a paraprofessional may watch her and take notes about her behavior during the day.
-These notes may be used to provide more insight you’re your child’s behavior.
+These notes may be used to provide more insight into your child’s behavior.

 Paraprofessionals will know strategies to help your child with behavior—like telling her when she’s doing well, giving her rewards and helping her to stop aggressive behavior.
 Paraprofessionals are often trained to jump in and help in a crisis.